exonum/exonum-doc/src/get-started/java-binding.md

           .build()) {
         // Create an empty block
         testKit.createBlock();
-        // The time service have submitted its first transaction in `afterCommit`
+        // The time service submitted its first transaction in `afterCommit`
         // method, but it has not been executed yet Optional<ZonedDateTime> consolidatedTime1 = getConsolidatedTime(testKit);
-        // No time available till the time service transaction is processed assertThat(consolidatedTime1).isEmpty();
+        // No time is available till the time service transaction is processed assertThat(consolidatedTime1).isEmpty();

         // Advance the time
         ZonedDateTime time1 = initialTime.plusSeconds(1);
         timeProvider.setTime(time1);
         testKit.createBlock();
-        // The time service has submitted its second transaction.
+        // The time service submitted its second transaction.
 The first must
         // have been executed, with consolidated time now available and equal to
         // initialTime
         Optional<ZonedDateTime> consolidatedTime2 = getConsolidatedTime(testKit);